selfup/dom.events/_posts/2019-07-27-writing-scripts-in-go-insead-of-bash-or-ruby.md

 ---
 layout: post
-title: Writing Scripts In Go Insead Of Bash Or Ruby
+title: Writing Scripts In Go Instead Of Bash Or Ruby
 published: true
 ---

-# Writing Scripts In Go Insead Of Bash Or Ruby
+# Writing Scripts In Go Instead Of Bash Or Ruby

 As I have been writing more Go lately, I have found myself using Go as a scripting language more and more.